 Normally, Windows Update does not require any administration.
 Microsoft is making it much like a set it and forget it tool.
-But some applications require specific hotfixes and updates installed on your computer before they can run.
-For example, some applications require a specific version of .NET Framework, Visual C++ redistributable or Java, etc. And some apps require hotfixes instead of add-ons.
+However, some applications require specific hotfixes and updates installed on your computer before they can run.
+For example, some applications require a specific version of .NET Framework, Visual C++ redistributable or Java, etc. Some apps require hotfixes instead of add-ons.

 In this article, we will discuss how to view a list of all the Windows updates installed on your computer, whether they are feature updates, hotfixes or quality updates.
 There are several ways of doing this.
 We will discuss some ways of viewing and saving the list of installed updates in Windows 10.
 Each method has its own advantages.
 You can use whichever is suitable for your specific requirement.
 If you are a network administrator, you should pay attention to the command-line and PowerShell methods as these can be used to extract data from remote computers as well.